J-O-S-H-L/tmw_heatmap/README.md

 ## Installation

 To install the package, you can use either the `.whl` file or the `.tar.gz` file provided in the repository.
-First navigate to the `dist` folder
+First, open your OS terminal (bash, windows powershell, whatever BS apple uses) and navigate to the `dist` folder
 ```bash
 cd dist
 ```